Rosie Rivera: Career

-In 2013, the third-season of Jenni Rivera's reality show, I Love Jenni aired.
+In 2013, the third season of Jenni Rivera's reality show I Love Jenni aired.
 Rivera starred in the show, as she lived in her sister's house along with her family.

 In late 2014, she and her family began to appear in the reality television series Rica, Famosa, Latina.

 In February 2016, Rosie Rivera published her first book My Broken Pieces: Mending the Wounds From Sexual Abuse Through Faith, Family and Love that discusses her tragic, life-changing experience of sexual abuse at a young age, and shares her story on how faith and the love from her family helped her heal and mend those broken pieces.
 My Broken Pieces is Rivera's first book that set her free from the trauma and helped her strength while helping other victims of sexual abuse along the way.
-She is a spokesperson and model for young women who like her, were victims of sexual abuse and shares her story to uplift the pain and create strength in anyone who has been affected by sexual abuse.
+She is a spokesperson and role model for young women, who, like her, were victims of sexual abuse, and shares her story to uplift the pain and create strength in anyone who has been affected by sexual abuse.